IanGlass/budgetty/README.md

         fieldsArr[0].focus();
     }

+    /** Increments through a node list and performs an action on each item.
+     * @param {array} list Array of items upon which to perform an action.
+     * @param {function} callback The function to execute for each item.
+     */
     var nodeListForEach = function(list, callback) {
         for (var i = 0; i < list.length; i++) {
             callback(list[i], i);